OnBali logo

 Welcome to the One Eighty Beach Club, where you will feel like swimming in the air.
 As part of The Edge Bali, this beach club has the best pool in Uluwatu.
 The glass infinity pool hangs 162 meters above the ocean at the edge of the cliff.
 Swimming there gives a sensation you cannot get in any beach club in Uluwatu.

 It’s not off the mark to say One Eighty is one of the best beach clubs in Uluwatu.
 The breathtaking architecture and luxurious ambiance create a cozy spot you cannot stop gushing about.
-Staying here to chill out seems like the perfect idea to spend your time in Uluwatu.
+Staying here to chill out seems like the perfect idea for spending your time in Uluwatu.

 Detailed info about One Eighty Beach Club